ajaen4/kinesis-flink-hudi-benchmark/README.md

 ## Infrastructure deployment

-To be able to deploy the infrastructure it's necessary to fill in the variables file ("infra/vars.tfv") and the backend config for the remote state ("terraform.tf")
+To be able to deploy the infrastructure it's necessary to fill in the variables file ("infra/vars.tfv") and the backend config for the remote state ("terraform.tf").

 To deploy, the following commands must be run: